ACsediment/ACsediment.github.io/_posts/2019-03-12-OneForAll-Zabbix-agent-Install.md

 Short answer is, host all file on your own server, and add the following script to your XShell, it will work at least for CentOS 5-7 with only one-click.

 If you are managing a large amount of Linux servers with different distribution and a wide range of version, Zabbix agent installation can be an annoying job.
-There are different repo file and GPG KEY file for EL5, EL6 or EL7.
-And there is firewalld instead of iptables on EL7.
+There are different `repo file` and `GPG KEY file` for EL5, EL6 or EL7.
+And there is `firewalld` instead of `iptables` on EL7.

-To get the job done with only one script, all GPG KEY file shall be provided.
-And then modify the repo file, using system variable form the correct URL and key.
+To get the job done with only one script, all `GPG KEY file` shall be provided.
+And then modify the `repo file`, using system variable form the correct URL and key.

 ```bash
 head -1 /etc/issue ; cat /etc/centos-release